nf-core/fastquorum/docs/usage.md

 ### Consensus Calling Options

 These options pertain to the [`fgbio CallMolecularConsensusReads`][fgbio-call-mol-link] and [`CallDuplexConsensusReads`][fgbio-call-duplex-link] tools and are prefixed by `call_`.
-The former are from reads from the same strand of the original source molecule, whereas the latter have reads that originate from either strand of the original source molecule.
+The former tool processes reads from the same strand of the original source molecule, whereas the latter processes reads that originate from either strand of the original source molecule.

-The `--call_min_reads` option provides the minimum reads to call a consensus, while the `--call_min_baseq` option provides the minimum input base quality to use when calling a consensus.
+The `--call_min_reads` option provides the minimum read count to call a consensus, while the `--call_min_baseq` option provides the minimum input base quality to use when calling a consensus.
 These two options are typically used for the High Throughput mode, matching the same value used in [Consensus Filtering](#consensus-filtering-options).

 ### Consensus Filtering Options

 These options pertain to the [`fgbio FilterConsensusReads`](https://fulcrumgenomics.github.io/fgbio/tools/latest/FilterConsensusReads.html) tool and are prefixed by `filter_`.

-The `--filter_min_reads` option provides the minimum reads to call a consensus, while the option `--filter_min_baseq` provides the minimum input base quality to use when calling a consensus.
+The `--filter_min_reads` option provides the minimum read count to call a consensus, while the option `--filter_min_baseq` provides the minimum input base quality to use when calling a consensus.
 These two options are typically used for the High Throughput mode, matching the same value used in [Consensus Calling](#consensus-calling-options).
 The `--filter_min_reads` option can accept up to three values for [duplex consensus reads][duplex-seq-link].
 See the tools documentation for how to use this option.